 Nine harmful invasive ant species have already reached Australia, giving us a glimpse of the future if we don’t act now.

 On Christmas Island yellow crazy ants have already created an ecosystem collapse by wiping out more than 15 million native crabs and damaging forests by encouraging sugar secreting scale insects and sooty moulds.
 Near Cairns the acid spraying yellow crazy ants have swarmed people and pets and attacked their eyes with acid.

 Red imported fire ants, currently the focus of a massive eradication project in Queensland, are a major threat to human lives and the natural environment.
 They have very painful bites and can kill wildlife and damage crops, roads and electrical equipment.
-Once in large numbers they can even kill people, as has been seen overseas with over 80 deaths so far.
+Once in large numbers they can even kill people, as has been seen overseas with over 80 deaths in southern USA so far.

 Unless action is taken soon to eradicate a new invasion of Argentine ants on Norfolk Island, scientists predict a decimation of most of the island’s insects, including pollinators, damage to vegetation and flow on effects to the rest of the food web.

 What needs to happen?